hepplerj/Dissertation/ch5.dissertation.Heppler.md

 {FILL} SVTC records, SJSU.]
 The widespread presence of leaks in San Jose led to what one newspaper called the "birth of an eco-tragedy."^["Birth of an eco-tragedy" *Los Angeles Herald Examiner*, February 10, 1982.]

-To Ross and her neighbors, the contamination of the land and water was as much a spatial experience as a personal experience.
-Ross and her neighbors were outraged.
-"It takes a lot of nerve for them to invade a pre-existing residential neighborhood, pour dangerous chemicals into a leaking tank, poison the surrounding environment and hide the fact from the people affected by their negligence."^[Quoted in
-@pellowpark2002dreams, 74.]
-Lorraine Ross had relocated her family to Gilroy by 1983, but she continued to be a vocal presence in the Bay Area's anti-toxics campaign.^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, SVTC records, SJSU.]
+-->

-The link between TCA and other industrial solvents used by high tech industries and potential health problems were unknown in 1982, and until the late 1970s hazardous wastes were treated like any other waste and disposed in landfills or surface waters.^[@gottleib2005forcing, 243.]
+The core debate emerging in the anti-toxics campaign was whether scientific evidence existed to support the claim that exposure to industrial solvents caused the birth defects.
+The link between TCA and other industrial solvents used by high tech industries and potential health problems were unknown in 1982, and even until the late 1970s hazardous wastes were treated like any other waste and disposed in landfills or surface waters.^[@gottleib2005forcing, 243.]
 The debate over contamination and health originally coalesced around the lack of scientific evidence to support the neighborhood's claim.
 Fairchild maintained that the length of exposure to the chemicals were not long enough to cause health effects.
 Basing their claim on the state standard for TCA exposure, they argued that those standards were set with long-term exposure as the baseline.
 Fairchild also challenged the timeline of the chemical leak and its link to birth defects.
 The company estimated that the leaks began 18 months before they were discovered and took up to sixteen months to travel the 2,000 feet to the Great Oaks